teacup-equiv/teacup/README.md

 The app supports three input modes (depending on the selected test):

 1. **Upload file** (`.csv`, `.xls`, `.xlsx`)
+   (The folder 'sample files' has examples for one- and two-sample tests.
+They do not produce particularly interesting results, they just serve as an illustration of how the input format looks.)
 2. **Paste table** (comma- or tab-separated)
 3. **Summary statistics (manual)** *(t-tests only)*
    - Two-sample: mean, SD, n for each group